 From What Satellite

-glamour and marketing.
+glitz, glamour and marketing.
 The recent Adult Video News (AVN) Awards caught my eye as a perfect example.
 The AVN Awards Show is an annual gathering of the American adult industry where fun and mutual back patting abounds.
-Most importantly it carries the subliminal
+Most importantly it

 So what satellite goodies shall we be looking forward to over the coming months?
 Here is a selection of winners from the 2000 awards: